Run a Concordium node#

-When you run a node on the Concordium blockchain, you are participating in the Concordium blockchain by validating transactions.
+When you run a node on the Concordium blockchain as a validator, you participate in the network by producing blocks and validating transactions.

 System requirements to run a node#